Management of Acid Reflux: Q&A with Dr Deepak Suri

 Q: What can be done to reduce acid reflux?

 Simple changes to lifestyle factors can help alleviate reflux symptoms.
 Eat small meals, aim to lose excess weight, avoid spicy, fatty and acidic foods, raise the head-end of your bed by about 10cm, and quit smoking.

-Acid suppressing medications (PPIs) are the most effective treatment and key to their effectiveness is how they are taken.
-For best results the drugs should be taken once or twice a day 30 minutes before meals.
+Acid-suppressing medications (PPIs) are the most effective treatment and the key to their effectiveness is how they are taken.
+For best results, the drugs should be taken once or twice a day 30 minutes before meals.
 There are over the counter options as well, such as OTC antacids which neutralise acid and can be useful in mild reflux.
 Others are designed to form a protective barrier between the gastric juices and the oesophagus.

 Helicobacter Pylori (HP) is a common bacterium found in the upper gastrointestinal tract of more than half of the world’s population, but over 80% of individuals infected with these bacteria do not experience symptoms.